 As for your children, they just follow along with what you guide them in.

 Young children steadily and enjoyably familiarize themselves with the major figures and events from the Bible through drawing stick figures and simple shapes as well as answering questions about Bible readings.
-So, basically, they Hear-Draw-Review, engaging themselves in auditory, kinesthetic, visual, and interpersonal learning
+So, basically, they Hear-Draw-Review, engaging themselves in auditory, kinesthetic, visual, and interpersonal learning.

 Older students do similarly, however, they also get introduced to more Scripture, basic Bible geography, and Bible study skills that require a Bible dictionary, etc. The method for older children's learning, then, becomes Read/Hear (depending on who you have read the Bible passages)-Draw-Review (by speaking or writing).
 Student pages have room for children to write out memory verses and, if they write small, to answer review questions in writing, too, so families can opt for what works best for their children's strengths: oral or written responses.

-Grapevine Studies include timelines of biblical characters and events.
+From the first grade level on up, Grapevine Studies include timelines of biblical characters and events.
 The first lesson in the study is a timeline one which offers children an overview of what they will learn in the study.
 Then, with each subsequent lesson, children cycle back to the timeline to review specific parts of it.
 With this timeline feature, then, Grapevine Studies offer faith, simple art/expression, language arts, and history skills all in one simple-to-use package.
 Love that!

 Options!